 Since replacing President Biden at the top of the Democrats' 2024 ticket, the vice president has been riding a wave of energy, with a jump in polling and fundraising, as the battle with Trump is once again a margin-of-error race.

-U.S. Vice President and Democratic presidential candidate Kamala Harris and her running mate Minnesota Governor Tim Walz hold a campaign rally in Milwaukee
+U.S. Vice President and Democratic presidential candidate Kamala Harris and her running mate Minnesota Governor Tim Walz on stage at a campaign rally in Milwaukee

-Vice President and Democratic presidential nominee Kamala Harris and her running mate Minnesota Governor Tim Walz hold a campaign rally in Milwaukee, Wisconsin, on August 20, 2024.
+Vice President Kamala Harris and her running mate, Minnesota Governor Tim Walz, hold a campaign rally in Milwaukee on Aug.
+20, 2024.
 (REUTERS/Kevin Lamarque)

 Wisconsin is one of seven swing states that will likely determine the outcome of November's presidential election.
-And hours before Harris' arrival, Trump's running mate - Sen. JD Vance of Ohio - was campaigning in the southeastern corner of the state.
+Hours before Harris' arrival, Trump's running mate - Sen. JD Vance of Ohio - was campaigning in the southeastern corner of the state.

 "Wisconsin, we have 77 days until the election.
 77 days," Harris stressed.
 "And look, we know this is going to be a tight race until the very end.
 We have some hard work ahead of us.
 We have hard work ahead of us.
 But we like hard work."